 In order for this process to complete successfully you will need to modify (or transform) the installer and supply the path to an enrollment bundle so that the installer can find an appropriate bundle for the computer that it is running on.
-For versions of the agent up to and including 4.0.0, you should also specify the MSIRMSHUTDOWN=2 flag to avoid upgrade failures.

 Note: These instructions were written assuming a Windows Server 2012 acting as Domain Controller.
 For earlier versions see these instructions from Microsoft, following the "assign software" process.